AIFF Super Cup

-The AIFF Super Cup, simply the Super Cup, is the annual premier cup football competition in India.
+The AIFF Super Cup, popularly the Super Cup, is an Indian football competition held after the end of each season.
+It is contested between the champions of the Indian Super League and the holders of the Federation Cup.
+Until 2025–26, the competition was formatted as the annual premier cup competition in India.
 It was founded on February 19, 2018 as a replacement for the Federation Cup. it is organised by the All India Football Federation (AIFF).
-The competition is open to all clubs in the Indian Super League and the I-League, the top two divisions of the Indian football league system respectively.
-The winners qualify for the AFC Champions League Two.
-Goa are the current holders, having defeated Jamshedpur 3–0 in final held in April 2025 and become the first time to win the title twice.
+The competition was provisionally open to all clubs in the Indian Super League and the Indian Football League, the top two divisions of the Indian football league system respectively.
+The winners qualified for the AFC Champions League Two.
+Goa were the last holders, the first team to win the title thrice.

 History

 On 19 February 2018, the All India Football Federation announced the creation of the Super Cup as a reformed Federation Cup, India's main knockout football tournament.
 The qualifiers for the inaugural recherished tournament were held between 15–16 March.
 The tournament proper then commenced on 31 March and concluded with the final on 20 April 2018.
 Bengaluru emerged as the winners of the inaugural edition of the recherished tournament.
 They defeated East Bengal 4–1 in the final.

 In the second edition, seven I-League clubs, namely Minerva Punjab, East Bengal, Mohun Bagan, NEROCA, Gokulam Kerala, Aizawl and Churchill Brothers withdrew from the competition citing "unfair treatment to I-League clubs by the AIFF."

 From 2020 to 2022, the competition was suspended due to the COVID-19 pandemic.
 From the 2024 edition the competition is known as the Kalinga Super Cup, as part of the title sponsorship agreement with the Government of Odisha.
-In the 2025–26 edition, it was held in the initial phase of the season as a season opener after the Durand Cup unlike previous editions.
+In the 2025–26 edition, it was held in the initial phase of the season, after the Durand Cup, unlike previous editions.